High&Low The Worst: Plot

-Yoshiki Murayama has been the leader of Oya Koukou (Oya High School) for a while, and he is now bored without challenge inside the ferocious school.
-Like it is an answer to his boredom, Fujio Hanaoka, a new student transferred to the Full-time School of Oya Koukou (Oya High School), has ambitions to challenge Murayama to a man-to-man fight one day after he acquires the position of leader of the Full-time School.
+Yoshiki Murayama has been the leader of Oya High for a while and is now bored without any challengers inside the ferocious school.
+Like an answer to his boredom, Fujio Hanaoka, a new student transferred to the Full-time School of Oya High, has ambitions to challenge Murayama to a man-to-man fight once he acquires the position of leader of the Full-time School.
 However, there are many other people at the Full-time School aiming for the same leadership position.
-They are the top-ranked team of Yosuke Todoroki, Shibaman, and Tsuji; the Nakagoshi and Nakaoka, who are leading the second-year and first-year students, respectively; the Yasu-Kiyo faction led by Yasushi and Kiyoshi, who rise to prominence through their crazy fighting style.
+They are the top-ranked team of Yosuke Todoroki, Shibaman, and Tsuji; Nakagoshi and Nakaoka, who are leading the second-year and first-year students, respectively; the Yasu-Kiyo faction led by Yasushi and Kiyoshi, who rise to prominence through their crazy fighting style.
 As the new generation, Fujio, together with his childhood friend Tsukasa and his minion Jamuo, has entered the Warring States period of The Full-time School.

 Meanwhile, in the somewhat distant city of Toarushi, the Housen Academy, the strongest skinhead army, led by its leader Sachio Ueda, is gaining strength.
 The Housen Four Heavenly Kings (commonly known as Ozawa Hitoshi), Odajima, Sawamura, Jinkawa, and Shida, along with the young and resourceful minion Sabakan, has assembled the strongest Housen army ever.
-One day, Housen's students are suddenly attacked by men who claimed to be students of Oya Koukou (Oya High School), while at the same time, a student from Oya Koukou (Oya High School) is also attacked by men who claimed to be Housen's.
+One day, Housen's students were suddenly attacked by men who claimed to be students of Oya High, while at the same time, a student from Oya High was also attacked by men who claimed to be Housen's.
 As a result, the two schools become hostile toward each other.